isomerpages/cris-precise/news-and-highlights/in-the-news/_posts/2026-04-28-post-GSK Joins PRECISE–SG100K PCC as 5th Pharma Partner.md

 </li>
 </ul>
 <hr>
-<p>(SINGAPORE, 05-MAY-2026) Precision Health Research, Singapore (PRECISE)
+<p><strong>SINGAPORE, 5 MAY 2026 -</strong> Precision Health Research, Singapore
-today announced that GSK has joined the PRECISE-SG100K Pharma Pre-competitive Consortium, becoming the fifth global pharmaceutical company to participate in this collaboration, anchored on the PRECISE-SG100K dataset. &nbsp;</p>
+(PRECISE) today announced that GSK has joined the PRECISE-SG100K Pharma Pre-competitive Consortium, becoming the fifth global pharmaceutical company to participate in this collaboration, anchored on the PRECISE-SG100K dataset.
+&nbsp;</p>
 <p>The growing Consortium also includes Alnylam, Bayer, Boehringer Ingelheim
 and Novo Nordisk.
 Built on the PRECISE-SG100K dataset, GSK's participation underscores the growing strategic importance of Asian genomic data.
 Under